From the Sabbath School Section of this blog

 sometimes we fail.
 And afterward when we pull apart the programs, meals,

-the fact that nobody leaves a church because of programs or doctrine.
+the fact that rarely do people leave a church because of programs or doctrine.
 They

 leave because of failed relationships.
 Someone said something judgmental.